 - She did not lose her head and go weeping and wailing into the King’s court as soon as she heard the disturbing news.

-- She did not get angry and confront Haman and demand that he change his plans.
+- Esther did not get angry and confront Haman and demand that he change his plans.

 - She did not cower and hide, although her actions could have meant certain death.

-We should take note and be prepared similarly in our businesses!
+Take note and be prepared similarly in your business!

 Biblical Visibility Plan Step #2: Be Positioned

 In the first verse of Chapter 5 we are told that she “stood in the inner court of the palace, in front of the king’s hall.”
-The king happened to be sitting on his royal throne in the hall, facing the entrance and he is pleased with her and holds out his gold scepter to her as a sign that she is welcome to come forward.
+The king happened to be sitting on his royal throne in the hall, facing the entrance.
+We are told he is pleased with her and holds out his gold scepter to her as a sign that she is welcome to come forward.

 So often I hear business owners lament that they want to increase their influence, but they are not willing to take the time to research where to find their audience and how to get in front of them in a way that really stands out!
 If you are serious about growing more visible in your field, then you must be willing to prepare yourself and position yourself to be seen!